Haemorrhage (band)

 Haemorrhage is a Spanish goregrind band from Madrid.

 History

-The band formed in 1990 as Devourment and began its life as a trio, with Jose on bass and vocals, Luisma on guitar, and Emilio on drums, though this only lasted until the summer of 1991, when Emilio left the band.
-The group soon reformed, this time as duo, with Luisma again playing the role of guitarist and Jose taking over as drummer, with both performing vocals, and released their first demo as Haemorrhage: Grotesque Embryopathology.
-Near the end of 1993, Lugubrious and Ramon joined the band as vocalist and bassist, respectively.
-Between 1994 and 1995, Haemorrhage recorded a seven song promo tape, which was sent to Morbid Records and resulted in a two-album contract, welcomed guitarist Ana, and recorded their first release, Emetic Cult.
-However, Jose left in the following year due to personal issues and was replaced by Rojas.
-After releasing five studio albums on Morbid Records the band signed to Relapse Records which put out their albums Hospital Carnage and We are the Gore.
+The band formed in 1990 as the trio Devourment, with singer-bassist Jose, guitarist Luisma, and drummer Emilio.
+Emilio left the band in the summer of 1991.
+The group reformed as a duo, with Luisma playing guitar, Jose moving to drums, and both singing.
+They released their first demo as Haemorrhage, Grotesque Embryopathology.
+Near the end of 1993, singer Lugubrious and bassist Ramon joined the band.
+Between 1994 and 1995, Haemorrhage recorded a seven-song promo tape and sent it to Morbid Records, resulting in a two-album contract.
+They enlisted guitarist Ana and recorded their first release, Emetic Cult.
+Jose left in the following year due to personal issues and Rojas replaced him.
+After five studio albums on Morbid Records, the band signed to Relapse Records and released the albums Hospital Carnage and We are the Gore.

 Influences and live shows

 Haemorrhage are, like many goregrind bands, heavily influenced by Carcass, yet still have an identity all their own.

 Live shows typically feature band members sporting surgeon's outfits and vocalist Lugubrious covered in blood, which is common in the goregrind scene.
 Artwork is almost exclusively done by guitarist Luisma.